ylluminarious/cixl/README.md

 ```

 ### Types
-Any name that starts with an uppercase letter is treated as a type reference.
+Names that start with an uppercase letter are treated as type references.
 The following types are defined out of the box:

 - A
 - Bool